- What we do

 It is a mistake to take funds for projects that you cannot deliver, just because the money is available.
 This will harm your relationship with the donor and reduce the chance of winning funds that you really need next year or the year afterwards.

 Want to learn more?

-Mango’s Training Course Financial Sustainability Essentials - How to Build a Financing Strategy (FM2) course covers all of these topics and shares practical tools and techniques to make financial sustainability more than a dream.
+Mango’s Planning for financial sustainability course covers all of these topics and shares practical tools and techniques to make financial sustainability more than a dream.
 Why not join us on the next event?